-- 1 Children in care and children formerly in care (those who have ceased to be in care because they have been adopted, or became subject to a residence order, or a special guardianship order). - 2 Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
-This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit). - 3 Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents (at the time of application) in support of admission to the school which, in the schools view, justifies admission.
-The school, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - Pupils attending Lymm High School's nine partner primary Schools, which are:-Bradshaw Community Primary School Cherry Tree Primary School Grappenhall St Wilfrid's C E Primary School High Legh Community Primary School Little Bollington CE (Controlled) Primary School Oughtrington Community Primary School Ravenbank Community Primary School Statham Community Primary School Thelwall Junior School - 5 Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical information address point system based on the local land and property gazetteer.
+1 Children in care and children formerly in care (those who have ceased to be in care because they have been adopted, or became subject to a residence order, or a special guardianship order).
+2 Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
+This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit).
+3 Children for whom a particular school is appropriate on genuine medical or social grounds.
+Such applications will be decided by Lymm High School.
+(Applications on medical grounds will only be considered under this criterion if they are supported by an attached written statement from a doctor.
+This must demonstrate why the Academy is the only educational placement appropriate for the child's needs.)
+4 Pupils attending Lymm High School's nine partner primary Schools, which are:- Bradshaw Community Primary School Cherry Tree Primary School Grappenhall St Wilfrid's C E Primary School High Legh Community Primary School Little Bollington CE (Controlled) Primary School Oughtrington Community Primary School Ravenbank Community Primary School Statham Community Primary School Thelwall Junior School 5 Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical information address point system based on the local land and property gazetteer.
 This measures straight line distances from the address point of the permanent place of residence to the address point of the school.